Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 Customer/Investor/Client is/are only for convenience, and the inclusion of any link does not

-imply endorsement by JTSL of the site, or its content or the sponsoring company/person.
+imply endorsement by BCML of the site, or its content or the sponsoring company/person.
 By

-providing access to other sites, JTSL is not recommending the purchase or sale of the
+providing access to other sites, BCML is not recommending the purchase or sale of the

 securities issued by it nor is it an endorsement of services provided by its sponsoring